secret-transaction/RipOff9Gag/README.md

 > I got bored/uninspired and I just want to brush up my iOS and Google App Engine skills.
 > I can't think of anything easy to build so I just decided to mimic what 9Gag does.

-> Plans to send this to Google Play and Apple Appstore is still under consideration.
+> I am actually planning to send this to Google Play and Apple Appstore just to see if it gets approved.

 Modules
 --------------